 If looking to save money, Green Power Programs are typically not the best avenue.
 This program is designed for individuals who are committed to reducing greenhouse gas emissions, even if they have to pay a little extra for it.

-There are more than 1,300 EPA Green Power Partners who collectively use nearly 30 billion kWh of green power annually, equivalent to the electricity use of more than three million average American homes.
+There are more than 1,700 EPA Green Power Partners who collectively use more than 45 billion kWh of green power annually, equivalent to the electricity use of more than four million average American homes.
 More than 850 utilities across the nation, including investor-owned, municipal utilities, and cooperatives, offer a green pricing option, according to the U.S. Department of Energy.

 Not all states are equal when it comes to community solar.
 Some states have worked to encourage and embrace these projects, while others have essentially squashed solar through policies and legislation.
 Colorado and Minnesota are two states where community solar has flourished due to supportive legislation that makes shared solar economically feasible.
 In fact, Colorado was the first to introduce the bill-credit model that allows utility customers to receive credits on their electric bills from participation in shared solar.
-Colorado leads the charge for community-owned solar power, with more than 12 existing solar gardens and another seven in the works.
+Colorado leads the charge for community-owned solar power, with nearly 70 existing solar gardens generating more than 50 MW.
 The state has also established exchange programs with power companies that can be modeled elsewhere.
-Maryland, Connecticut and Hawaii have all recently established new shared-renewable programs by statute.
+According to the Solar Energy Industries Association, 19 states are encouraging shared renewables through policy and programs and over the next five years, 3.5 MW of community solar are projected to be added.

 10 Tips to a Solar-Friendly Community